 - Steve Burke is named President of Comcast Cable.

-- Comcast founder Julian Brodsky receives the National Cable & Telecommunications Association’s Distinguished Vanguard Award.
+- Julian Brodsky receives the National Cable & Telecommunications Association’s Distinguished Vanguard Award.

 - Comcast Cable announces the acquisition of Jones Intercable, Inc., gaining an additional 1 million customers.